Get the latest user events with real-time data using Segment and Amazon Personalize

 Amazon Personalize enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations – no ML expertise required.

 Along with Amazon Personalize, customers can use AWS Partner Solutions like Segment's CDP to maintain real-time datasets that represent the latest user behavior and provide personalized recommendations.
-Amazon Personalize AI service can be deployed and integrate with Segment to deliver real-time events from the web user interface to Amazon Personalize.
+Amazon Personalize AI service can be deployed and integrated with Segment to deliver real-time events from the web user interface to Amazon Personalize.

 Chances are, your business doesn’t just cater to one type of customer.
 Maybe it’s selling to businesses vs consumers, marketers vs engineers, or even merchants vs consumers.
 Whatever it is, you need to get these different personas activated in different ways.
-In this recipe, you’ll learn how to a setup a real-time events pipeline of customer data for Amazon Personalize.
+In this recipe, you’ll learn how to setup a real-time events pipeline of customer data for Amazon Personalize.

 These real-time events are also used to create customer profiles with Amazon Personalize recommendations appended, which can then be used via a CDP to push data to marketing tools.